jeff6942016/iga-homelab-midpoint-keycloak/README.md

-A few things this build taught me beyond the happy path: the target directory does not create organizational units for you, so provisioning fails until the structure is seeded first; bootstrap configuration only applies to a fresh data volume, which matters when iterating; a named volume mounted over a directory hides bind-mounted files beneath it, which is why the CSV had to live outside the persistent path; and an import task reports success but creates nothing unless a synchronization reaction tells it to.
+A few things this build taught me beyond the happy path: the target directory does not create organizational units for you, so provisioning fails until the structure exists; the osixia LDAP image fights any attempt to seed its bootstrap folder through a mount, so the cleaner path was to let it initialize untouched and create the organizational unit directly afterward; a named volume mounted over a directory hides bind-mounted files beneath it, which is why the CSV had to live outside the persistent path; and an import task reports success but creates nothing unless a synchronization reaction tells it to.
 Working through these is the operational side of identity work, not just the theory.

 ## Roadmap

 - Over-privilege reporting against a least-privilege baseline
 - A written governance report summarizing review findings
 - Segregation-of-duties policy enforcement

 ## About

 Built by Jeffrey Lam-Ping-Fong, a fourth-year Honours Bachelor of Information